CathyGuang/Timesheet-System/README.md

 * Tack Notes and Stirrup Leather Length Notes have been changed to an indefinite number of tack notes and client equipment notes per class, fully customizeable

+* Volunteers and Staff can now view their hours for customizeable time periods

 ### Version 1.0
   *Complete Functionality*